francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

+# DISCLAIMER: I AM CURRENTLY WORKING ABOUT THE README, THIS IS NOT A FINAL VERSION.

 # Clustering-based multi-target forecasting for the cryptocurrency financial market

 This repo contains the code for my M.S.
 Thesis in Big Data Analytics, discussed in _June 17, 2020_ at the University of Bari "Aldo Moro".